carpentries-incubator/docker-introduction/_episodes/08-reproducibility.md

-By *reproducibility* here we mean the ability of someone else (or your future self) being able to reproduce what you did computationally at a particular time (be this in research, analysis or something else) as closely as possible even if you do not have access to exactly the same hardware resources # that you had when you did the original work.
+By *reproducibility* here we mean the ability of someone else (or your future self) being able to reproduce what you did computationally at a particular time (be this in research, analysis or something else) as closely as possible even if they do not have access to exactly the same hardware resources # that you had when you did the original work.

 Some examples of why containers are an attractive technology to help with reproducibility include: